Wide field beamformed observation with MeerKAT: Multi-beam Observations

 \subsection{Beam shape simulation}

-Provided with an arbitrary set of antenna positions and a source position, the \textsc{Mosaic} package determines the instantaneous UV coverage of the array and uses a sparse discrete Fourier transform approach to recover the point spread function (PSF) of the array with a user-defined spatial resolution and FoV.
-The problem is simplified by assuming a monochromatic array.
-While this assumption does not hold for modern wide-band interferometers, it speeds up the process of PSF generation.
-Furthermore, the decision of which frequency to optimise for an observation is often dictated by source and science goals.
+Provided with an arbitrary set of antenna positions and a source position, the \textsc{Mosaic} package uses a sparse discrete Fourier transform approach to recover the point spread function (PSF, also known as the synthesized beam) of the array with a user-defined spatial resolution and FoV.
+The PSF is frequency dependent and the decision of which frequency to use for an observation is usually dictated by source and science goals.
 As such, frequency selection is handled on a case-by-case basis.
-A natural weighting scheme (equal weight per antenna) is assumed during the generation of the PSF.
-Due to the generally poor instantaneous UV coverage of interferometers, the shape of the synthesised beam is often complex.
+By default, \textsc{Mosaic} weights each antenna in the array equally during the generation of the PSF.
+However, in real observations, the performance of the antennas and the quality of the calibration applied may vary.
+This results in non-uniform amplitude and phase responses across all antennas, causing the true PSF of the observation to differ from the simulation.
+To allow for more realistic PSF simulations, \textsc{Mosaic} accepts individual complex weights for each antenna.
+Manipulation of these weights allows the user to implement various apodization schemes \citep[see e.g.][]{Mort2016}.
+Due to the generally poor instantaneous UV coverage of interferometers, the shape of the PSF is often complex.
 As illustrated in Figure \ref{fig:beamshape_fit}, the region bounded by a certain response level may be irregular.
 However, for the purposes of later tessellation of beams in a tiling, it is helpful to approximate it as an ellipse.
 In this way, the beam shape is represented as a pair of semi-major, $a$, and semi-minor, $b$, axis lengths and the orientation of the beam, $\theta$, as shown in Figure \ref{fig:beamshape_fit}.
 However, a single set of semi-axes and angle neglects the variation of the beam shape at different response levels.
-For this reason \textsc{Mosaic} produces a series of contours for the synthesized beam at different response levels.
-For each response level the beam is approximated by fitting an ellipse to the respective contour, using an algorithm derived from \citet{Fitzgibbon1999}.
-In the end, this set of approximations is interpolated over to construct a smooth model of the beam shape as a function of response level that can be used during tiling.
+For this reason, \textsc{Mosaic} produces a series of contours for the synthesized beam at different response levels.
+For each response level, the beam is approximated by fitting an ellipse to the respective contour, using an algorithm derived from \citet{Fitzgibbon1999}.
+In the end, this set of approximations is interpolated over to construct a smooth model of the beam shape as a function of response level that can be quickly looked-up during tiling.